 The record shows declines in groundwater levels in the western portion of the subbasin and a downward trend in streamflow in the central and eastern portion of the subbasin.
-Limited reduction in water use has been realized through participation in incentive-based programs and enhanced compliance and enforcement, but the annual water savings claimed thus far is far less than the goal of 27,346 acre-feet of savings laid out by the Partnership in the Program.
-There has been no significant reduction in irrigated acres and the amount of irrigation water applied per acre has remained generally constant when factoring in the effects of precipitation.
+Since the Program began in 2000, limitedreduction in water use has been realized through participation in incentive-based programs and enhanced compliance and enforcement, but the annual water savings claimed thus far is far less than the goal of 27,346 acre-feet of savings laid out by the Partnership in the Program.
+There has been no significant reduction in irrigated acres and the amount of irrigation water applied per acre has remained generally constant when factoring in the effects of precipitation

 At the end of 12-year implementation period the Partnership finds that the Program has been successful in part and unsuccessful in part when considered against its originally stated purpose, goals, and objectives to address streamflow depletions and declines in groundwater levels.
+The program was not designed to address the individual interests of the partners, but to address the status of the overall basin.

 This report consists of a summary of the data which was compiled and analyzed to review the performance of the Program, and in separate statements, the findings of each partner organization on the status of the Program as of the end of this third and final 4-year implementation period.